scailo/ts-sdk/docs/classes/GenericInventory.md

 • **description**: `string` = `""`

-The description of the product
+The description of the inventory item

 **`Generated`**